Shidacea/Shidacea-CPP/README.md

 The original purpose of this engine was to serve as a backbone to Inuhh Shinvasion 2, but it quickly became its own thing.
 Even if the original idea was to create a Jump'n'run game, it can technically be used for any 2D project.

+The final version will include the following components:

+* Shidacea - The main engine
+* Launchi - A launcher for custom projects
+* Hyashi - A level editor

 # Requirements